 We are investigating various uses for our excess cash and short-term investments.
-We have a stock buyback program with 876,786 shares remaining authorized at July 31, 2023.
+We have a stock buyback program with 876,786 shares remaining authorized at October 31, 2023.
 We typically repurchase our common stock when our stock price is trading at a price we deem to be a discount to the underlying value of our net assets.
 We plan to seek and evaluate various investment opportunities including ethanol and/or energy related, carbon sequestration related, agricultural or other ventures we believe meet our investment criteria.
-If all approvals are received, we expect capital expenditures related to the construction at the One Earth plant, inclusive of the carbon sequestration project, plant capacity expansion and ongoing efforts to reduce the CI scoring, to approximate \$165 million, which we currently plan to pay from our available cash.
-As of July 31, 2023, approximately \$13.4 million has been spent on these projects, with \$50 million to \$60 million planned to be spent during the remainder of fiscal year 2023.
+If all approvals and permits are received, we expect capital expenditures related to the construction at the One Earth plant to approximate \$165 million, inclusive of the carbon sequestration project and plant capacity expansion and ongoing efforts to reduce CI scoring, which we currently plan to pay from our available cash.
+As of October 31, 2023, we have spent \$16.0 million life-to-date and are contractually committed to spend an additional \$31.2 million toward the carbon sequestration project.
+As of October 31, 2023, we have spent \$8.5 million life-to-date and are contractually committed to spend an additional \$6.9 million toward plant capacity expansion and CI scoring reduction efforts.
+For all projects, we plan to spend \$40 million to \$50 million during the remainder of fiscal year 2023.